There’s a Zen parable that goes something like this:

 The Unenlightened Steve

 When I was young I never gave God a thought.
 I simply assumed that there is God and I prayed as intently to escape death as I did to escape my father’s disapproval as I did for a Charleston Chew or a game-winning homer in my Little League.
 Later, I added on prayers for a passing grade in Chemistry, a ’57 Chevy, a hot date with Jane Salonen, peace on earth, good will toward men.
 It was all the same.
 God giveth.
 God taketh away.
 If He likes you, you get what you want.
 If not, tough noogies, you’ll be miserable.
-Or dea …
+Or dead.
+In the m …